Grid Engine Homepage

 About Open Grid Scheduler/Grid Engine

-Open Grid Scheduler/Grid Engine is a free and open-source batch-queuing system for distributed resource management.
+Open Grid Scheduler/Grid Engine is a commercially supported open-source batch-queuing system for distributed resource management.
 OGS/GE is based on Sun Grid Engine, and maintained by the same group of external (i.e. non-Sun) developers who started contributing code since 2001.

 In Dec 2010, Oracle officially passed on the torch for maintaining the Grid Engine open source code base to the Open Grid Scheduler project.